hardiksd/RemoteDocker/README.md

 # RemoteDocker

-RemoteDocker is an intermediary service that acts as a bridge between agentic AI systems and Docker Desktop.
+RemoteDocker is an intermediary service that acts as a bridge between agentic AI systems like Openhands and Docker Desktop.
 It exposes a secure HTTP API to perform common Docker operations, allowing AI systems to trigger builds, manage images, and control containers without direct access to the Docker daemon.

 ## Features